Fort Worth Street And Storm Drain Contractor Bond Overview

 How much does it cost to clean a storm drain?

-Storm drains need cleaning when the catch basin is half-full or if flooding occurs in your yard, driveways, street, basement after a storm.
-The average cost of regular drainage system clean up ranges from $200 to 600 dollars depending on factors such as type and size of drain pipe clog.
+Storm drains need cleaning when the catch basin is half-full or if flooding occurs in your yard, driveways, street, or basement after a storm.
+The average cost of regular drainage system clean-up ranges from $200 to 600 dollars, depending on factors such as the type and size of the drain pipe clog.

 Do storm drains have filters?